 Youth Development (families):

 I work at UC Agriculture and Natural Resources.
-It’s a statewide network of programs and research centers to connect the University with people who live in California.
+It’s a statewide network of programs and research centers to connect the University with all Californians.
 We work with children and families in programs like 4-H Youth Development, CalFresh Healthy Living-UC and other food and nutrition education programs.
 If you go to farmer’s markets you may also be familiar with our UC Master Gardener program.

 The organization I work for, UC Agriculture and Natural Resources, has nutrition education programs throughout California that help people eat more healthy foods in a cost-effective way.
 And that’s just one part of what UC ANR does – it’s a statewide network of programs bringing information from the University of California about food, agriculture, health, the environment and youth development out to local communities.

 Branding and messaging guidance concerning UC ANR sub-brands are available from the following sources:

 California Institute for Water Resources: Contact Faith Kearns